BENNAI-Lyes/FactoryProManager_frontend/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or questions, please contact [BENNAI Lyes](bennailyes19@gmail.com).
+For any inquiries or questions, please contact [BENNAI Lyes](mailto:bennailyes19@gmail.com).